prettier/prettier/commands.md

 declare function join(sep: Doc, docs: Doc[]): Doc;
 ```

-Join an array of items with a separator.
+Join an array of docs with a separator.

 ### line